 - Make sure to grease the cake tin you are using as Financiers tend to stick a bit.
 If the almond cakes seem to not release from the pan, use a small knife to gently lift the sides until the cakes are released.

 - To create different flavours, finish your cakes with a few Blueberries or a Raspberry, some Chocolate Chips, whole nuts like Pistachios or Hazelnuts or incorporate some Lemon or Orange Zest to the batter.

 - If using a Mini Muffin Pan instead of a Financier Pan, reduce the baking time by about half (then check them and assess whether or not they need to cook for longer).

 Storing & Freezing Financiers

-Financiers Cakes are best eaten fresh, within 24 hours, but can be kept at room temperature for up to 2 days.
+Financiers Cakes are best eaten fresh, within 24 hours, but can be kept at room temperature for up to 2 days in an airtight container.
 They can be kept for longer in the fridge but this will make the crumb more dry.

 These almond cakes can be frozen, although it will slightly change the texture.
 I recommend freezing them for up to a month.
 Leave them to thaw at room temperature when ready to eat, or for a few minutes in the oven.

 Made this recipe?